pankajganjale/inshorts/README.md

 ## Output of Project:-
 [Go Live](https://inshorts-pankajganjale.vercel.app/)

-# Features:-
+## Features:-

-1. You will find latest products on this website.
-2. It has feature of authentication, signup, reset password and mail subscription.
-3. It has different categories.
-User can find products using filters such as price, brand name, new arrivals.
-4. User can add a particular product to cart by clicking on product and selecting yes/ok from pop up.
-5. User can add product to cart only one time.
-6. On clicking on a product, user will redirected to a new page to see all details of the product.
-7. User can select quantity for each product in a cart.
-8. User can apply promo code for discount.
+1. Users can read important part of news on this web application on any device because of responsiveness.
+2. This news are fetch from MongoDB using express.js.
+3. If user want to read whole news then user can click on read more.
+After that user will be redirected to main website to read full news.
+4. Also users can see date and day of news along with writer's name.

-# Technologies that we used :-
+## Technologies that we used :-
 1. React.js
 2. MongoDB
 3. Express.js